El Merendón

 About El Merendón

-El Merendón Water Production Zone is a protected highland watershed area in Cortés department, northwestern Honduras, encompassing the forested Merendón mountain range that rises sharply above San Pedro Sula and the surrounding Sula Valley lowlands.
-Designated specifically as a water production zone under Honduras's protected area system, its primary purpose is to safeguard the hydrological functions of the Merendón massif, which provides freshwater to San Pedro Sula—Honduras's second largest city and the country's industrial capital—along with numerous other communities in the Cortés Valley.
-The mountains rise from approximately 200 m at the valley floor to peaks exceeding 2,200 m, creating a dramatic topographic backdrop to the urban landscape.
+El Merendon Water Production Zone is a protected highland watershed area in Cortes department, northwestern Honduras, encompassing the forested Merendon mountain range that rises sharply above San Pedro Sula and the surrounding Sula Valley lowlands.
+Designated as a water production zone under Honduras's protected area system by Legislative Decree No. 46-90 on July 12, 1990, its primary purpose is to safeguard the hydrological functions of the Merendon massif, which provides freshwater to San Pedro Sula and numerous other communities in the Cortes Valley.
+[1] The zone originally covered 39,976.71 hectares; Decree 334-2013 reduced this to approximately 37,377 hectares by excluding certain settled communities.
+The mountains create a dramatic topographic backdrop to San Pedro Sula, with peaks reaching approximately 2,200 meters above sea level.

 Wildlife Ecosystems

-The Merendón forests support significant biodiversity concentrated on the moist Caribbean slopes and cloud forest ridges.
+The Merendon forests support significant biodiversity concentrated on the moist Caribbean slopes and cloud forest ridges.
 Baird's tapir and pumas inhabit the upper forest zones, while white-tailed deer, peccaries, coati, and kinkajous are more widespread.
 Ocelots and margays are present in areas with sufficient forest cover.
 The avifauna reflects the Caribbean slope gradient, with toucans, woodpeckers, motmots, and a diverse understory community.
-The resplendent quetzal has been documented at upper cloud forest elevations.
-The Merendón is particularly noted among birders for the ocurrence of Honduran endemic subspecies and range-restricted species associated with the Sierra de Omoa–Merendón mountain chain.
+The Merendon is particularly noted among birders for the occurrence of range-restricted species associated with the Sierra de Omoa-Merendon mountain chain.
 Stream systems support freshwater fish assemblages and river otters.

 Flora Ecosystems

 Vegetation transitions dramatically from the Sula Valley lowlands through foothill forests to cloud forest and elfin forest on the highest ridges.
 Lower slopes support tropical humid forest with ceiba, mahogany, tropical cedar, and cohune palm.
-Middle elevations (800–1,500 m) are dominated by mixed broadleaf forest with increasing epiphyte diversity including orchids, bromeliads, and mosses.
-Above 1,500 m, cloud forest develops with liquidambar, oaks, Podocarpus, and dense fern and moss cover.
-The upper elfin forest on exposed ridge crests features dwarf, windswept trees and high density of bryophytes.
-The Merendón's forest is one of the last substantial forest blocks in the heavily industrialized Cortés department.
+Middle elevations from 800 to 1,500 meters are dominated by mixed broadleaf forest with increasing epiphyte diversity including orchids, bromeliads, and mosses.
+Above 1,500 meters, cloud forest develops with liquidambar, oaks, Podocarpus, and dense fern and moss cover.
+The upper elfin forest on exposed ridge crests features dwarf windswept trees and high density of bryophytes.
+The Merendon's forest is one of the last substantial forest blocks in the heavily industrialized Cortes department, providing critical habitat connectivity.
+[1]

 Geology